GuralTOO/ai-chaperone/image-llm-server/README.md

 * Uses long polling (20s wait)
 * Processes messages sequentially (1 at a time)
 * 60s visibility timeout
-* re-adds the job to the queue if visibility timeout is hit.
+* Re-adds the job to the queue if visibility timeout is hit.
 * Retries polling with 5s delay if exception occurs.

 ##### `process_message`